Okay, I wish to announce the delayed start of the program today.

 Well, we've got to look deep here.

-We've got to figure out what's really going on, and they all start the investigative process, and they all want to get their own version of it.
+And they all start the investigative process, and they all want to get their own version of it.

-In this case, press isn't interested.
+In this case, pressed isn't interested.

-They're only interested in destroying the writer, destroying the book, and destroying the conservatives who are supposedly behind it when in fact it's a liberal publisher and a liberal writer who are putting it out in the public back after this.
+They're only interested in destroying the writer, destroying the book, and destroying the conservatives who are supposedly behind it when, in fact, it's a liberal publisher and a liberal writer who are putting it out in the public back after this.

-Ah, little David Boy bump here.
+Little David Boy bump here.

 Let's dance.

-Never forget when he came out with that tune China Girl and all those elitist rock fans got sick because he was going to commercial.
+Never forget when he came out with that tune, China Girl, and all those elitist rock fans got sick because he was going to commercial.

 Killen is 80.